auroranou/project_three/README.md

 ## User stories:

-+ Users can select their WMATA origin station
-+ Users can select their WMATA destination station
++ Users can select their WMATA origin and destination station
 + Users can view their estimated commute time
 + Users can view Longreads articles that match their predicted travel time
++ Users can sign up for an account
++ Users can log in
++ Users who are signed in can save articles to a personal list

 ## Technologies used: